 This screening will highlight whether you're both capable and comfortable in performing movements such as a basic body weight squat or standing up off a chair using one leg? or bending down to touch your toes.
 If you can’t perform these basic fundamental movements then that should a big red flag to you and your coach, as it could be an indication that you have weaknesses or a tightness that needs to be addressed.

 Online coaching is more common than ever, removing the barrier of distance and giving us the ability to fit training into our everyday lives as and when suits us.
 So what if your coach never gets the opportunity to see you face to face to do this so called ‘screening?’
 Outsourcing is the answer.
 By consulting a local and experienced strength training professional you can evaluate the current state of your body and relay that information to your coach.
 There are so many elements to consider in endurance performance that it;s a great idea to support yourself with a team who can work together to get the most out of your performance, however serious you may be.
 You may think this sounds extreme and expensive but we're not saying you need to see them everyday.
 Most will be happy to have a consultation and give you some things to go away and work on.
 Remember prevention is a lot cheaper and less painful than cure!

 THINGS TO CONSIDER

 Whatever you do, be pro-active.
-Don't accept the fact that you're mobility is poor or you hip starts to hurt towards the end of long runs.
+Don't accept the fact that your mobility is poor or your hip starts to hurt towards the end of long runs.
 The chances are, not only will these things crop up later on, but you'll be wishing you had done something about it sooner.
 So start to look after your body, it's the only one you've got!

 Want to get started and addressing those issues, check out the StrengthForEnduranceKIT, which helps guide you in the first steps to creating a stronger, more efficient and healthier body.